AlphaFiTech/.github/profile/README.md

 ## Hi there 👋

-We are SUI’s Premier Yield 💰 Optimiser
+**We are SUI’s Premier Yield 💰 Optimiser:**

     🔒 AlphaFi is ‘Secure by Design’ through SUI
     📃 Audited by MOVEBIT - Smart Contract Audits Secure AlphaFi 👀 Monitored by Zero Shadow - 24/7 Protection Enhances AlphaFi's Security 🤟 Built for you by Crypto OGs...
 In Love With SUI

 <!--